OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 		1. [Contributor License Agreement][JT5]
 		2. JT - A lot of contributors won't want to physically post a form to our Belgian address.
 I suggest we amend the Internal Rules... see JT paper.
 		3. BB - Why not have an umbrella agreement?
-		4. A-OWIS-SC-2016-20: JT/PR - Talk to Michael Robbins about whether an umbrella agreement would have legal standing.
-OWIS-A
+		4. ACT-OWIS-SC-2016-20: JT/PR - Talk to Michael Robbins about whether an umbrella agreement would have legal standing.
+OWIS-ACT
 		5. JT – I suggest an online CLA form
 		6. BB - Not sure click-through will be valid
-		7. A-OWIS-SC-2016-21: JT/PR - Work with Michael to determine legal validity in all territories of a click-through online CLA - and validity under Belgian law.
+		7. ACT-OWIS-SC-2016-21: JT/PR - Work with Michael to determine legal validity in all territories of a click-through online CLA - and validity under Belgian law.
 Refer to legal contact of IRM?
-OWIS-A
+OWIS-ACT
 		8. Example CLA management service: CLA Assistant - (MG gave a demo of a click-through CLA)
 		9. BB - One OSS project that wanted to change its licence had to contact every contributor, so they needed a list.
 		10. JT - So this would be a simpler way to manage the licence agreements than managing paper copies.
-		11. A-OWIS-SC-2016-22: JT - Come up with suitable method for managing CLAs.
+		11. ACT-OWIS-SC-2016-22: JT - Come up with suitable method for managing CLAs.
 Bring back to SC to approve by correspondence.
 Update CLA process and forms if approved.
-OWIS-A
+OWIS-ACT
 		12. JT - SC confirm that a single CLA for all projects is preferred.
 And that we have an online system that manages the CLAs (otherwise TC will have to manage all the paperwork).
 		13. **NOTE:** This needs a robust mechanism to backup/restore/copy the signed agreement.
 We must resolve this before our OSS release.
 	4. **Development of community growth strategy (discussion)**